danielTiringer/Dev-Containers/PHP/Laminas/README.md

 docker-compose run --rm php composer create-project -s dev laminas/laminas-mvc-skeleton .
 ```

 Because containers are run as `root` in base Docker containers, the files created by  the composer script are owned by `root`.
-To allow local editing of the application files, change the owner of the files to the current user:
+To allow local editing of the Cakeapplication files, change the owner of the files to the current user:

 ```sh
 sudo chown -R $USER:$USER .